 In his series Squares, Magyar tackles themes of surveillance, identity and constructed spaces.
 He collects aerial views of commuters on sidewalks, meticulously isolates each figure, then composes each arrangement over a synthesized ground to create an artificial urban scene realized entirely on his computer.
 In Urban Flow, he uses homemade slit scan technology and self developed computer programs to photograph the endless stream of pedestrian traffic in the busiest intersections in the world.
 People move as if predestined, walking towards a common destination, like beads on a horizontal string.
 In Stainless, his photos reveal an uncanny similarity in the behavior of solemn commuters in the subway systems of famous urban hubs, such as Tokyo, Paris and New York.
 With each of his series, he observes time flowing by and life pulsating in front of his eyes, and he scrutinizes the transience of life and man’s inherent urge to leave some trace behind, adopting and reinventing contemporary devices like industrial machine-vision cameras to be able to produce his unique cityscapes.

-His works are included in the collections of New York Public Library, Museum of Fine Arts Houston, Hong Kong Heritage Museum and Bidwell Projects.
+His works are included in the collections of New York Public Library, Museum of Fine Arts Houston, Hong Kong Heritage Museum and Nelson-Atkins Museum.
 His photographs have been published in the book In the Life of Cities by the Graduate School of Design Harvard University, Light and Lens by Robert Hirsch, in photography magazines including PDN and PQ Magazine in the USA, Flash Art in Hungary, Digital Camera Magazine in UK and the Katalog, in Denmark.